dram55/MarioMakerTwitchBot/README.md

  + Download zip from [here](http://dram55.com/programs)
  + Follow the Readme.txt to help set up the both authorizations, configuration, etc..

+## Issues
+ + Please [report any issues](https://github.com/dram55/MarioMakerTwitchBot/issues/new) if you come across any.

 ## Code
 ### Get Source